elliot-bia/nessus/README.md

 That's right, easy like that!
 But it need update the plugins🤣

---The Former Does Not Require Compilation and is Suitable for Low-Performance High-Bandwidth Machines--
+~~The Former Does Not Require Compilation and is Suitable for Low-Performance High-Bandwidth Machines~~
---The Latter Requires Compilation and is Suitable for High-Performance Low-Bandwidth Machines--
+~~The Latter Requires Compilation and is Suitable for High-Performance Low-Bandwidth Machines~~
---What?
+~~What?
 High-Performance and High-Bandwidth Machines?
 Next Mind, Just used it!
-Have fun!--
+Have fun!~~

 # Account & Password